Davlegbish/CNN-for-meat-inspection/README.md

 # C.Model Evaluation
-Accuracy and Loss Metrics: Evaluate the model on the testing dataset using metrics such as accuracy and loss.
+1.Accuracy and Loss Metrics: Evaluate the model on the testing dataset using metrics such as accuracy and loss.

 ![meat (56)](https://github.com/Davlegbish/CNN-for-meat-inspection/assets/155652335/fb1ae62f-2e58-461e-b8f7-8e760f97a380)